389ds/389ds.github.io/docs/389ds/design/dynamic-lists-design.md

 Design
 ------

 This feature is implemented as a preoperation entry plugin.
-When returning the result to the client, if entry matches the dynamic list parameters (it has the objectclass and URL attribute), it will perform an internal search using the LDAP URI to find the content to populate the resulting entry with:
+When returning the result to the client, if the entry matches the dynamic list parameters (it has the objectclass and URL attribute), it will perform an internal search using the LDAP URI to find the content to populate the resulting entry with:

 ```
 #0  dynamic_lists_pre_entry (pb=0x50800051c020) at ldap/servers/plugins/dynamic_lists/dynamic_lists.c:162